 Photo courtesy of RDI

-For more information about the various energy efficiency specifications and other characteristics of zero net energy construction, refer to the U.S. Department of Energy's website: zero energy home design and zero net energy commercial building projects.
+For more information about the various energy efficiency specifications and other characteristics of zero net energy construction, refer to the U.S. Department of Energy's website: zero energy home design.
 See the Residential Energy Services Network to learn about the HERS Index (Home Energy Rating System), a standard rating for residential energy use.

 This information is provided by the Department of Energy Resources.